Improving Cooling Tower Water Efficiency with the Helios TCS

 Cooling Tower Water Use

 Cooling towers are a key component of many cooling systems providing air conditioning or process cooling.
-Cooling towers are most efficient when their heat transfer surfaces are clean.
+Cooling tower efficiency is at its best when heat transfer surfaces are clean.
 However, these are dynamic systems, and fluctuations in the quality of the local water source and the nearby open air environment will impact cooling tower performance and water consumption.

 Helios Reduces Cooling Tower Water Use by Increasing Cycles of Concentration